 If you are using Internet Explorer 8, you may have trouble viewing this page.

 Learn about weather or the nature of science.

 Designed specifically for 2nd and 3rd graders, students learn about space and how astronauts live in our newest program.

-Airplanes and the Atmosphere: Weather and Climate Curriculum
+Airiplanes and the Atmoshere: Weather and Climate Curriclum

 Do you want to learn more about weather and climate?
 Are you interested in lesson plans and supplies for your classes?
 The NYCCSSE and the American Museum of Natural History have teamed up to create an exciting new curriculum called Airplanes & the Atmosphere: Investigating Human Impact on Earth’s Climate.
 Click here for more information.